 So what can we do?
 How do we reduce our dependence on plastic packaging to cut down fossil fuel use, save marine animals, and preserve the nature of our water bodies?
 Well, we can start by using less packaging.
 Here's how you, in your small way, can reduce packaging waste.

 If the average lifespan of a plastic bag is 12 minutes, then we're not using them enough to justify the waste.
-If every family or single-living individual bought their own shopping bags to the store, we would be able to reduce packaging waste at such a dynamic level.
+If every family or single-living individual bought their own shopping bags at the store, we would be able to reduce packaging waste at such a dynamic level.

 So invest in your shopping bags and say no to plastic bags.
 You can buy reusable cloth bags in different sizes to fit various items.
 You can also purchase mesh bags for your fresh produce, which are great for packing perishable foods.